 If you already have a particular hiking destination in mind, you can check the Verkehrsverbund Tirol (VVT) transport association website, to see which buses or trains run there.
 Public transport is also a convenient option for hiking on long-distance and circular trails: a certain distance can be covered on foot - before taking the bus or train back to your original starting point.

 Hiking in the nature parks of Tirol is a particularly beautiful way to explore the flora and fauna there.
-More information on these trails can be found by clicking on the respective nature park.
+More information on these trails can be found below:

 · Karwendel Nature Park